 Charlotte controls its 2023 first-round pick as long as it is in the top 16, which is pretty much a guarantee as the Hornets have the NBA’s fourth-worst record.
-The Hornets have about a 50% chance of getting at least a top-four pick in the NBA Draft.
+The Hornets have about a 50% chance of getting at least a top-four pick in the NBA Draft, which positions them well for NBA Rookie of the Year Odds.
 Let’s look at what the Hornets could do with that pick.

 Every online sportsbook has the French International Victor Wembanyama as the overwhelming favorite to be the first overall pick.
 At 7 feet, 4 inches tall with guard skills, he is one of a kind — the type of player never seen in the NBA, with the potential to change the future of a franchise single-handedly.